nickjackolaisen/BusinessInitiaitive/_posts/mergers and acquisitions/2024-05-29-due_diligence_checklist.md

 thumbnail: /images/posts-headers/m-and-a/m-and-a-due-diligence-checklist-header.png
 image: /images/posts-headers/m-and-a/m-and-a-due-diligence-checklist-header.png
 permalink: /mergers-and-acquisitions/due-diligence/checklist/
-tags: risk mitigation in m&a, mergers and acquisitions risk, business risk for mergers and acquitions, managing risk in mergers, managing risk in a business purchase,
+tags: risk mitigation in m&a, mergers and acquisitions risk, business risk for mergers and acquitions, managing risk in mergers, managing risk in a business purchase, due diligence checklist,
 ---

 Due diligence is a critical process in mergers and acquisitions (M&A) that ensures all aspects of the target company are thoroughly evaluated before finalizing a transaction.